-You might be aware that drowning is a common swimming hazard.
-But do you know that dry and secondary drowning account for 1-2% of drowning deaths a year, mostly in children under age 5?
-While this statistic might leave you worried, it doesn’t have to dampen your water fun.
-Mark A. Mitchell, DO, an osteopathic emergency medicine physician from Chicago, discusses the common signs of dry and secondary drowning and provides tips to keep you and your family safe in and out of the water.
+Mark A. Mitchell, DO, an osteopathic emergency medicine physician from Chicago, discusses the common signs of dry and secondary drowning and provides tips to keep you and your family safe both in and out of the water.

 Dry and Secondary Drowning: How does it happen?

 According to Dr. Mitchell, dry and secondary drowning can occur after inhaling water through the nose or mouth.
 In cases of dry drowning, the water causes a spasm in the airway, causing it to close up and impact breathing.
 Unlike dry drowning, delayed or secondary drowning occurs when swimmers have taken water into their lungs.
-Secondary drowning differs because the airways are open, allowing water into the lungs.
 The water builds up over time, eventually causing breathing difficulties.
-Unfortunately, people do not always recognize the symptoms.
-Understanding the symptoms of dry and secondary drowning and learning how to react are key steps in avoiding serious complications.

 What Are the Warning Signs?

-While symptoms of dry drowning typically occur right after a water incident, secondary drowning symptoms typically appear anywhere between an hour to 24 hours after a near-drowning experience.
+While symptoms of dry drowning typically occur right after a water incident, secondary drowning symptoms can appear hours after a near-drowning experience.
 If your child has recently had a near-drowning experience, or inhaled a large amount of water, Dr. Mitchell suggests watching them for the following signs:

 How Can It Be Prevented?